AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 - You can use `components/dependencies.R` to [pin R package dependencies that `renv` does not automatically capture](../starting-your-analysis/determining-software-requirements/#pinning-dependencies-that-are-not-captured-automatically)
 - These additional files and folders manage the `renv` environment, and you should not directly edit them:
     - `renv.lock`
     - The `renv` folder.
-TODO: DO WE WANT TO ADD THIS INTO THE MODULE GITIGNORE?
+TODO: DO WE WANT TO ADD THIS INTO THE MODULE `.gitignore`?
     - `.Rprofile`